Tabla de Embutidos y Quesos

 Before you start

-Take your cured meats and cheeses out of the refrigerator 30 to 60 minutes before serving.
-You are waiting for the fat to turn slightly translucent and glisten—unlocking the complex umami flavors that cold temperatures kill.
+Take the meats and cheeses out of the refrigerator at least 30 to 60 minutes before serving.
+You are waiting for the fat in the meat to turn slightly translucent and glisten—this temperature shift unlocks the complex, savory flavors.

 Ingredients